miguelyoobic95/ngIfModalBug/README.md

 # ngIf - IonModal Bug

 The bug arises when using a `ion-modal` uses the `ngIf` directive inside of it.
-Upon rebuilding the application following the first serve, the `ng-If` dependent content is never shown
+Upon rebuilding the application following the first serve, the `ngIf`-dependent content is never shown

 ## Steps to reproduce the bug: